efficios/ctf/common-trace-format-specification.md

 POSIX.1 Epoch, 1970-01-01 00:00:00 +0000 (UTC), to the zero of value
 of the clock.
 The `offset_s` field is in seconds.
 The `offset` field is in (1/freq) units.
 If any of the `offset_s` or `offset` field is not present, it is assigned the 0 value.
+Both `offset_s` and `offset` fields are signed integers.
 The field `absolute` is `TRUE` if the clock is a global reference across different clock UUID (e.g. NTP time).
 Otherwise, `absolute` is `FALSE`, and the clock can be considered as synchronized only with other clocks that have the same UUID.

 Secondly, a reference to this clock should be added within an integer
 type: